khadas/khadas_docs/linux/source/vim1/WiringPi.md

 Using WiringPi on a Khadas SBC.

 ## What is WiringPi
 WiringPi is a C++ library for Raspberry Pi.
-With this library you can use many of the functionalities provided by the GPIO header: digital pins, SPI, I2C, UART, etc.
+With this library you can use many of the functionalities provided by the GPIO header: `digital pins`, `SPI`, `I2C`, `UART`, etc.
 We have ported this library to also work with Khadas SBCs, and you can use it to control the `40-PIN HEADER`.

 ## Using WiringPi